ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 ## What if I don’t run my own instance?

-You can dump [the code I wrote](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc) into Stylus, scope it to your instance’s URL, and then let it work its magic.
+You can install [Stylus](https://add0n.com/stylus.html), dump [the code I wrote](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc), scope the style block to your instance’s URL, and then let the browser extension work its magic.

 <img
-  alt="Stylus' add style interface.
+  alt="Stylus' Add Style interface.
 A block of code shows a truncated list of CSS custom properties scoped to the root selector.
 After the code block is a select set to URLs on the domain, followed by an input that has been set to mastodon dot social.
 Cropped screenshot." loading="lazy" src="{{ '/img/posts/i-restyled-my-mastodon-instance/stylus.png' | url }}" />